papisilv/Game/README.md

   In order to run the app you need to follow a couple of easy steps.
 </p>
 <p align="left">
   First, you need to install [Node.js](https://nodejs.org/en) (I am currently on the newest version 14.15.3).
-After that, you must open the folder Game with the console and install some packages using **npm**.
+After that, you must open the folder Game with the console and install some packages using <b>npm</b>.
 </p>
 <p align="left">
-  Copy and paste this on the console to install all packages required: ** npm i ejs body-parser express method-override morgan**
+  Copy and paste this on the console to install all packages required: <b> npm i ejs body-parser express method-override morgan</b>
 </p>
 <p align="left">
-  Finally, on the console just type **node app.js**.
+  Finally, on the console just type <b>node app.js</b>.
 Then, open your favorite web browser.
-Type in the web browser address bar **localhost:3000** and enjoy the app!
+Type in the web browser address bar <b>localhost:3000</b> and enjoy the app!
 </p>
 <hr>
 <h2 align="center">Next Steps</h2>